self-hosted · for solo developers

 sandboxed by default

-Every turn, in a fresh sandbox.
+Every session, in a fresh sandbox.

 instant search

-Find any session, in 40ms.
+Find any session, fast.

 Full-text across every title, every message, every turn — straight from the sidebar or ⌘K palette.
 Hit s to focus, type, see snippets with the match in context.
 It all runs on your box — your transcripts never leave the tailnet.